vonavi/org-protocol-jekyll/README.md

 ## Description

-`org-protocol` scans the list of filenames passed to the Emacs server for `org-protocol:/sub-protocol:/` and triggers actions associated with `sub-protocol`. `org-protocol-jekyll` realizes the `jekyll` sub-protocol to open sources of a site built with [Jekyll](http://jekyllrb.com) in Emacs for editing.
+`org-protocol` scans the list of filenames passed to the Emacs server for `org-protocol:/sub-protocol:/` and triggers actions associated with `sub-protocol`. `org-protocol-jekyll` realizes the `jekyll` sub-protocol to open sources of a site built with [Jekyll](http://jekyllrb.com) in Emacs for editing. `org-protocol-jekyll` has been successfully tested with Jekyll 1.0.2.

 ## Usage